drjdlarson/lager_spaaro/Tutorial 1 - Introduction/README.md

 # Tutorial 1 - Introduction
 This tutorial aims to introduce the SPAARO framework.
 Topics will include the different components such as MATLAB/Simulink code, the C++ code.
-By the end of the tutorial, one is expected to be able to understand the data structure of Spaaro and how they interact between C++ and MATLAB, and able to open and load an empty flight control model on Simulink.
+By the end of the tutorial, one is expected to be able to understand the data structure of Spaaro and how they interact between C++ and MATLAB, and able to open and load an empty flight control model on Simulink as well as autocoding it and uploading it to an FMU.

 ## Hardware components
-None
+FMU-MINI

 ## C++ Code components
 This section outlines the C++ codes and highlight the important components